 The velocity-gradient contribution to the optical depths of the quadrupoles is different, but these moments vanish in the absence of fluctuations.
 Hence Eq.~\eqref{eq:boltzmannsteady} is correct to first order in the overdensity $\delta$.
 The simplifications here use the sizes of various terms from Table \ref{tab:sizes}, the relation of Eq.~\eqref{eq:spintemperature} between the excited state occupancy $\mathscr{P}_{0 0}$ and the spin temperature $T_{\rm s}$, and neglect spontaneous emission contributions.

-The Boltzmann equation must be solved along with the evolution equations for the hydrogen atom-density matrix.
-We obtain these from the Sections \ref{sec:dmevolnradiative} and \ref{sec:otherproc}, and include the effects of interaction with radio photons, [Section \ref{sec:dmevolnradiative}], optical pumping by Lyman-$\alpha$ photons [Section \ref{subsec:opticalpumping}], collisions with other hydrogen atoms [Section \ref{subsec:collisions}] and precession within an external magnetic field [Section \ref{subsec:magfield}].
+The Boltzmann equation must be solved along with the evolution equations for the density matrix of the hydrogen atoms.
+We obtain these from Secs.~\ref{sec:dmevolnradiative} and \ref{sec:otherproc}, and include the effects of interaction with radio photons, [Sec.~\ref{sec:dmevolnradiative}], optical pumping by Lyman-$\alpha$ photons [Sec.~\ref{subsec:opticalpumping}], collisions with other hydrogen atoms [Sec.~\ref{subsec:collisions}] and precession within an external magnetic field [Sec.~\ref{subsec:magfield}].
 Similar to the phase-space density, we solve for the various parts of the density matrix under the steady state approximation.

-Firstly, we obtain the evolution of the excited state occupancy $\mathscr{P}_{0 0}$ (or alternatively, the spin temperature $T_{\rm s}$) by summing Eqs.~\eqref{eq:p00evolrad}, \eqref{eq:p00evolcoll} and \eqref{eq:p00dotlya} and equating the result to zero:
+First, we obtain the evolution of the excited state occupancy $\mathscr{P}_{0 0}$ (or alternatively, the spin temperature $T_{\rm s}$) by summing Eqs.~\eqref{eq:p00evolrad}, \eqref{eq:p00evolcoll} and \eqref{eq:p00dotlya} and equating the result to zero:

 In a similar manner, we obtain the equation for the evolution of the alignment tensor $\mathscr{P}_{2 m}$ by summing Eqs.~\eqref{eq:p2mevolrad}, \eqref{eq:p2mevolcoll}, \eqref{eq:p2mdotlya} and \eqref{eq:precession}.
-It is most convenient to continue in the coordinate system used in Section \ref{subsec:magfield}, with the $z-$axis along the direction of the magnetic field; In this system, the angular indices $j m$ are not mixed:
+It is most convenient to continue in the coordinate system used in Sec.~\ref{subsec:magfield}, with the $z-$axis along the direction of the magnetic field; In this system, the angular indices $j m$ are not mixed:

 As earlier, the above equation neglects spontaneous emission and is correct up to the sizes of terms from Table \ref{tab:sizes}.
 We carry out the averages over the line-profile in Eqs.~\eqref{eq:p00dot} and \eqref{eq:p2mdot} using